MaciasCarlos/ActiveDirectoryLab/README.md

   ![70_Clientgetsaddress](https://github.com/user-attachments/assets/b9e5ce70-be23-4c1b-af88-40d53c6cb627)
   <br/>
   <br/>
-  On the client side you can see that the client is in the server: <br/>
+  On the client side you can see that the client is in the network: <br/>
   ![72_whoami](https://github.com/user-attachments/assets/21c9b653-2a72-4d72-b28d-e5b367b30b86)
   <br/>
   <br/>